ottyn/foundry-stuff/README.md

-Various FoundryVTT script and files for managing my personal servers.
+Various FoundryVTT scripts and files for managing my personal servers.